ewanhowell5195/skia-canvas-draw-text/README.md

   - `bold: true`
   - Set the text to be bold

+## Return value
+When no `ctx` is provided, a canvas is returned.
+This canvas has some custom properties set on it.
+- canvas.textWidth
+  - The width of the text in the output canvas
+- canvas.textHeight
+  - The height of the text in the output canvas
+- canvas.padding
+  - The size of the padding on each side of the text, in the order `[top, right, bottom, left]`

 ## Examples

 ### Drawing text and saving to a file